 3- Star Reads

-For Such a Time as This by Kayleigh McEneny – A memoir of her path to the White House.
+For Such a Time as This by Kayleigh McEneny – This is a memoir of her path to the White House.
 I’m not sure what I was expecting from this book.
-I drooled over her binder; I want that kind of organization in my planner, in my life.
-Maybe I held out hope for the recipe to that kind of organization.
+I drooled over her binder; I want that kind of organization in my planner and in my life.
+Maybe I held out hope for the recipe to that kind of organization, whatever it was, it was interesting, but not quite what I expected.

-High Conflict by Amanda Ripley – When people stretch to a more volatile communication rather than trying to understand or come to some middle ground.
+High Conflict by Amanda Ripley – This is about when people stretch to a more volatile communication method rather than trying to understand or come to some middle ground.
 I think the book was a good start.
 I plan to reread it in a year or so, just to see if I missed a few key points on how to defuse the situation or how to avoid being caught up in high conflict situations.

 4-Star Reads